keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/evaluationdefinition.md

           This is used to define success or failure criteria for the referenced `KeptnMetric` in order to pass or fail the pre- and post-evaluation stages

+    * **retries** -- specifies the number of times an `Keptnevaluation` defined by the `KeptnEvaluationDefinition` should be restarted if an attempt is unsuccessful.
+      The default value is `10`.
+    * **retryInterval** -- specifies the time
+      to wait between the retries.
+      The value supplied should specify the unit of measurement;
+      for example, `5s` indicates 5 seconds and `5m` indicates 5 minutes.
+      The default value is `5s`.

 ## Usage

 A `KeptnEvaluationDefinition` references one or more [KeptnMetric](metric.md) resources.